lealceldeiro/gems/Stratospheric/README.md

 Log streams are aggregated into *log groups*.

 *CloudWatch Insights* is a service that provides a UI and a powerful query language to search through one or more log groups.

+### 16. Metrics with Amazon CloudWatch

+**Amazon ECS**

+Key metrics to monitor:

+- `CPUUtilization`: The percentage of CPU units used by the cluster or a service in the cluster.
+- `MemoryUtilization`: The percentage of main memory (RAM) used by the cluster or a service in the cluster.

+**AWS ELB**

+AWS Elastic Load Balancing is the main entry point from the internet to our application.
+When debugging a scenario where requests don’t arrive at our backend, it’s important to look at the ELB metrics.

+Key metrics to monitor:

+- `HTTPCode_ELB_2XX_Count` (and *3XX*, *4XX*, *5XX*): The number of HTTP response codes returned by the load balancer.
+- `TargetResponseTime`: The time elapsed, in seconds, after the request leaves the load balancer until a response from the target is received.
+- `RequestCount`: The number of requests processed over IPv4 and IPv6.

+**Amazon Cognito**

+With Amazon Cognito as the identity provider, we can track and monitor the sign-ins and sign-ups per UserPool client.

+Key metrics to monitor:

+- `SignUpSuccess`: The number of successful user registration requests for a particular user pool.
+- `SignInSuccess`: The number of successful user authentication requests made to a particular user pool.

+**Amazon SQS*

+Amazon SQS provides several metrics for inspecting the approximate queue size and the age of the oldest message.
+This helps with understanding if there’s an issue with our processing.Furthermore, it’s important to keep track of the number of messages inside our dead-letter queue to identify failed message consumption.

+Key metrics to monitor:

+- `NumberOfMessagesReceived`: The number of messages returned by calls to the `ReceiveMessage` action.
+- `NumberOfMessagesDeleted`: The number of messages deleted from a queue.
+- `ApproximateAgeOfOldestMessage`: The approximate age of the oldest non-deleted message in a queue.
+- `ApproximateNumberOfMessagesVisible`: The number of messages available for retrieval from a queue.

+**Amazon RDS**

+Monitoring the database helps to either disqualify or identify the database as the possible performance bottleneck.

+Key metrics to monitor:

+- `CPUUtilization`: The percentage of CPU utilization.
+- `ReadIOPS`: The average number of disk read I/O operations per second.
+- `WriteIOPS`: The average number of disk write I/O operations per second.
+- `DatabaseConnections`: The number of database connections currently in use.
+- `FreeStorageSpace`: The amount of available storage space on disk.

+**Amazon DynamoDB**

+With Amazon DynamoDB, we have to keep track of how we utilize the configured read and write capacity.
+We need to spring into action if we see constant throttle events because we exceed our configured capacity.

+Key metrics to monitor:

+- `ReadThrottleEvents`: The number of requests that exceed the provisioned read capacity units for a table or a global secondary index.
+- `WriteThrottleEvents`: The number of requests that exceed the provisioned write capacity units for a table or a global secondary index.

+**Amazon SES**

+Deliverability and bounce rates are key metrics to monitor when sending emails.
+Just because our application successfully sent an email to a user doesn’t mean the message arrived in their inbox.

+Key metrics to monitor:

+- `Delivery`: The number of successfully delivered emails to the recipient’s email server.
+- `Reputation.BounceRate`: The bounce rate for our account.
+This includes both hard (the email address doesn’t exist), and soft (the recipient’s address is temporarily unable to receive messages) bounces.
+- `Send`: The number of send email attempts from our account.

+**Amazon MQ**

+Key metrics to monitor:

+- `CpuUtilization`: The percentage of allocated Amazon EC2 compute units that the broker currently uses.
+- `MessageCount`: The total number of ready and unacknowledged messages in the queues.
+- `TotalMessageCount`: The number of messages stored on the broker.
+- `TotalConsumerCount`: The number of message consumers subscribed to destinations on the current broker.
+- `CurrentConnectionsCount`: The current number of active connections on the current broker.

+**Amazon S3**

+Key metrics to monitor:

+- `BucketSizeBytes`: The amount of data in bytes stored in a bucket.
+- `NumberOfObjects`: The number of objects stored in a bucket for all storage classes

+**AWS Lambda**

+As this is a crucial part of our CI/CD pipeline, we should keep a close look at the outcome of the Lambda invocations.
+A Lambda might fail due to an error or a timeout, and as a result, we won’t be able to deploy to production.

+Key metrics to monitor:

+- `Invocations`: The number of total invocations for a function.
+- `Duration`: The amount of time in milliseconds for an invocation.
+- `Errors`: The number of invocations that result in an error.